 NFRP Trigger frame format(#24216)

-The UL Target RSSI subfield indicates the target RSSI at the receiver's antenna connector, over the subcarriers assigned to a scheduled STA within the PPDU bandwidth, from the HE portion of the HE TB feedback NDP, averaged over all antennas used to receive the PPDU for each of the scheduled STAs.
-The resolution for the UL Target RSSI subfield is 1 dB.
 The UL Target RSSI subfield encoding is defined in Table 9-31i (UL Target RSSI subfield encoding).

 UL Spatial Reuse subfield of Trigger frame

-Acceptable Receiver Interference LevelAP is a value in dBm normalized to a 20 MHz bandwidth (i.e., minus transmit bandwidth divided by 20 MHz bandwidth in dB) for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit bandwidths for an 80+80 MHz or 160 MHz PPDU and should be set to value of the UL target RSSI indicated in the Trigger frame minus the minimum SNR value that yields ≤ 10% PER for the highest HE-MCS of the ensuing uplink HE TB PPDU, minus a safety margin value not to exceed 5 dB as determined by the AP.
+Acceptable Receiver Interference LevelAP is a value in dBm normalized to a 20 MHz bandwidth (i.e., minus transmit bandwidth divided by 20 MHz bandwidth in dB) for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit bandwidths for an 80+80 MHz or 160 MHz PPDU and should be set to expected receive signal power indicated by the UL Target RSSI subfield in the Trigger frame minus the minimum SNR value that yields ≤ 10% PER for the highest HE-MCS of the ensuing uplink HE TB PPDU, minus a safety margin value not to exceed 5 dB as determined by the AP.

 Resource allocation for an HE TB PPDU

 UL MU transmissions are preceded by a Trigger frame or frame carrying a TRS Control subfield from the AP.
-The Trigger frame or frame carrying the TRS Control subfield indicates the parameters, such as the duration of the HE TB PPDU, RU allocation, target RSSI and HE-MCS (see 9.3.1.22 (Trigger frame format), 9.2.4.6a.1 (TRS Control) and 26.5.2.3 (Non-AP STA behavior for UL MU operation)), required to transmit an HE TB PPDU.
+The Trigger frame or frame carrying the TRS Control subfield indicates the parameters, such as the duration of the HE TB PPDU, RU allocation, expected receive signal power and HE-MCS (see 9.3.1.22 (Trigger frame format), 9.2.4.6a.1 (TRS Control) and 26.5.2.3 (Non-AP STA behavior for UL MU operation)), required to transmit an HE TB PPDU.

 Power pre-correction

+A STA transmits an HE TB PPDU at the STA’s maximum transmit power for the assigned HE-MCS if the UL Target RSSI subfield of the User Info field in the Trigger frame that solicits the HE TB PPDU or the UL Target RSSI subfield of the TRS Control field of the frame that solicits a response in an HE TB PPDU indicates that the maximum transmit power be used.

-Each STA that is scheduled in a triggering frame calculates the UL transmit power, , of the HE TB PPDU for the assigned HE-MCS using Equation (27-124).
+Otherwise, the STA calculates the transmit power, , of the HE TB PPDU for the assigned HE-MCS using Equation (27-124).

 where

-PLDL represents DL pathloss
+PLDL represents the DL pathloss

-TargetRSSI represents the target receive signal power of the HE TB PPDU measured at the AP’s antenna connector and averaged over the antennas.
-TargetRSSI is the value, in dBm, indicated in the UL Target RSSI subfield of User Info field in Trigger frame or the TRS control field.
+TargetRSSI is the expected receive signal power indicated in the UL Target RSSI subfield of the User Info field in the Trigger frame or the UL Target RSSI subfield in the TRS Control field.

-NOTE—A value of 127 in the UL Target RSSI subfield indicates that the HE TB PPDU is transmitted at its maximum transmit power for the assigned HE-MCS, and Equation (27-124) is not used.

-Each STA computes PLDL using Equation (27-125).
+The STA computes PLDL using Equation (27-125).

 where